 6) Develop crowd-pulling techniques.

-7) Develop skills necessary for Business Analyst Role in Agile.
+7) Develop skills necessary for Business Analyst in Agile Scrum

 From the beginning of the project to its completion, the role of a Business Analyst in Agile is crucial.
 Throughout the various stages of the project lifecycle, an Agile BA provides vital inputs to make it more efficient and ensure user satisfaction.

 To ensure that the desired objective is achieved, they are required to fulfil certain responsibilities.
 But what are these responsibilities that make them an important part of Agile Project Management?
-Here’s a look at the key responsibilities of a Business Analyst in Agile team:
+Here’s a look at the key responsibilities of a Business Analyst in Agile team during various stages of Agile Project Management:

 During the initial phases of the project, the Business Analyst Role in Agile BA is to fulfil the following responsibilities: